You should consider Cloudflare workers

 - D1 for SQL databases (disclaimer: I haven’t tried it personally, might suck)

-And of course anything you deploy is automatically backed up Cloudflare’s big bad CDN, which alone is a already a huge benefit.
+And of course anything you deploy is automatically backed up Cloudflare’s CDN, which alone is already a huge benefit.

 Developer UX